StephanMusgrave/unipop/README.md

 Design Principles
 ===
 <!-- mobile first, responsive design, bootstrap elements, bootstrap buttons, grid/image-central view etc. Muhanad, Emma? -->
 Mobile first was our motto for the design.
 The design is responsive and uses bootstrap elements.
+The overall theme is self-created.

 [Back to the top]

 Technologies Used